braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 [![Tutorial Implement a new Property Panel](https://img.shields.io/badge/PDF-Download-red?style=flat-square&logo=adobe-acrobat-reader)](dev_panelfig.pdf)

 This is the developer tutorial for implementing a new figure panel.
-In this tutorial, we will explain how to create the generator file "*.gen.m" for a new figure panel, which can then be compiled by `braph2genesis`.
+In this tutorial, you will learn how to create the generator file "*.gen.m" for a new figure panel, which can then be compiled by `braph2genesis`.
 All figure panels are (direct or indirect) extensions of the element `PanelFig`.
-We will use the figure panels `BrainSurfacePF` and `BrainAtlasPF` as an examples.
+You will use the figure panels `BrainSurfacePF` and `BrainAtlasPF` as an examples.

 ## Table of Contents